 Link feigned disappointment, "Why do I even try?" he asked himself aloud.

 "Greetings, most esteemed friend, how fare you this evening?
-Is that better?"
+Is that better old chap?"
 Shad halfway glanced up from his book and fixed him with an all too innocent look.

 "Now I just think you are mocking me," he said with a pout that was spoiled by his smile.
 "We followed it all the way to the desert," he said in answer, "but the wind has wiped out any possible trace.
 Even you two could probably throw any pursuit in such conditions."

-"That's not good,"Ashei said completely ignoring his jape, aside from giving him an annoyed punch on his arm, her usual response to his teasing insults.
+"That's not good,"Ashei said completely ignoring his jibe, aside from giving him an annoyed punch on his arm—her usual response to his teasing insults.
 Shad looked just as upset at the news.

 "Kasran and I were thinking of setting a watch to make sure he stays in the desert, since there is no other way out.
 That is, if the bulblin leader and his troops are still in there."

 "You think his trial was a ploy?" she asked.

 "I know that bulblins are not known for their brilliant tactics, but I see no reason why he would want to go to the desert.
 As you probably know, there is nothing there but miles and miles of sand and monsters.
 There is hardly any food or water.
 To all other sides, Gerudo desert is surrounded by steep cliff-like mountains—part of the range of Snowpeak, I believe," he said, looking to Ashei who nodded confirmation of that fact.
 "Also, as far as I know, no one has ever been able to go over them in that area—they're too treacherous."